 One of the fastest growing surgeries in the country is labiaplasty.
-Charles A. Wallace, MD, led by board-certified plastic surgeon Dr. Charles A. Wallace, discretely performs labiaplasty surgery for Plano and Frisco area residents, including anyone in Dallas, TX, who wants to reduce the size of the labia minora – the flaps of skin on either side of the vaginal opening.
+Board-certified plastic surgeon Dr. Charles A. Wallace, M.D., discretely performs labiaplasty surgery for Plano and Frisco area residents, including anyone in Dallas, TX, who wants to reduce the size of the labia minora – the flaps of skin on either side of the vaginal opening.

 What is a Labiaplasty?

 Labia reduction or vaginal rejuvenation to change the appearance of the female genitals is called a labiaplasty.
 It’s natural and normal for a woman to have noticeable skin folds around her vaginal opening and, in most cases, this shouldn’t cause any problems.
 Some women feel their vaginal lips should look a certain way.
 It’s true that very small labia minora represents society’s current ideal, but it’s quite natural for the labia minora to vary in appearance, as the size, color, and shape of labia vary significantly, and may change as a result of childbirth, aging and other events.
 In 2013, more than 5,000 labiaplasty procedures were performed in the United States, which was a 44 percent increase from the previous year.
 A labiaplasty with Dr. Wallace will discreetly and delicately allow you to achieve the more symmetrical look you desire.